yingw/spring-boot-vuejs/README.md

 <h3>{{ response }}</h3>
 ```

-### The problem with SOP
+### SOP 问题（跨域）

-Single-Origin Policy (SOP) could be a problem if we want to develop our app.
+Single-Origin Policy (SOP)（同源策略） could be a problem if we want to develop our app.
 Because the webpack-dev-server runs on http://localhost:8080 and our Spring Boot REST backend on http://localhost:8088.

-We need to use Cross-Origin Resource Sharing Protocol (CORS) to handle that (read more background info about CORS here https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)
+We need to use Cross-Origin Resource Sharing Protocol (CORS)（跨域资源共享） to handle that (read more background info about CORS here https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)

-#### Enabling Axios CORS support
+#### 启用 Axios 的 CORS 支持

 Create a central Axios configuration file called `http-commons.js`: